sebastiannberg/it3105-ai-programming/README.md

 # it3105-ai-programming
-This repository contains our solutions to the programming assignments for the IT3105 AI Programming course at the Norwegian University of Science and Technology (NTNU).
+This repository contains a JAX controller and a simplified version of DeepStack Poker AI.